lambertopisani/Getting-and-Cleaning-Data-Project-1/README.md

 - 'README.md'

-- 'avgtidy.txt': Shows information about the variables used on the feature vector.
+- 'avgtidy.txt': Shows the summary information about the variables used on the initial vector/dataset.

 For each record it is provided:
 - Average and Standard Deviation of Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.